Sage-Bionetworks/rocc-service/docs/style-guide.md

 - Install `flake8`, `black` and other development Python packages.

       pip install -r server/dev-requirements.txt
+- Python files are automatically validated and their style is fixed upon saving.
+  This behavior is controled by the VS Code workspace settings file `.vscode/settings.json`.
+- Staged files are automatically validated before the creation of a commit.
+This is possible thanks to the package [husky], which manages the pre-commit hook, and the package [stage-lint], which lints only the files that have been staged for the sake of saving time.

 ## Why using `npm` in a Python project